 *Note: If a student is exempt from Irish for the Leaving Cert, they are automatically exempt for the LCVP and students should repalce Irish with another subject

 3. Take two Link Modules which are are:

-Your work on the Link Modules are assessed by a written examination at the end of two years of study and by a portfolio of work put together throughout the course.
+Your work on the Link Modules is assessed by a written examination at the end of two years of study and by a portfolio of work put together throughout the course.
 The result gained may be at: Pass, Merit, or Distinction level.

 - Enterprise Education